rust-lang/rust/doc/tutorial-tasks.md

 # Basics

-The programming interface for creating and managing tasks is contained in the `task` module of the `core` library, making it available to all Rust code by default.
-At it's simplest, creating a task is a matter of calling the `spawn` function, passing a closure to run in the new task.
+The programming interface for creating and managing tasks lives in the `task` module of the `core` library, and is thus available to all Rust code by default.
+At its simplest, creating a task is a matter of calling the `spawn` function with a closure argument. `spawn` executes the closure in the new task.

 ~~~~
 # use io::println;